How to find your car’s service history

 How can I check a car’s service history isn’t forged?

-If you’re buying a newer car that has been serviced at an authorised repair centre, the manufacturer should have a copy of the service records, so it’s worth calling them to check that the information you’ve been given is accurate.
+If you’re buying a newer car that’s been serviced at an authorised repair centre, the manufacturer should have a copy of the car service records.

 How many miles should a car go between a service?